COMBINATION BS / MS DEGREE PROGRAM

 - If admitted to combination degree program, a student registers for up to 12 credits of SWS 5000+ level courses in the senior year (classification "4AG").

 - The student makes formal application to UF Graduate School during their senior year.
 It is very important that the student apply for graduate school for the semester after which the Bachelor's degree will be awarded.
+The-two degree programs that constitute a combination degree are expected to be "combined" in time.
+Combination degree programs are composed of a single contiguous and continuous set of closely related courses and other academic activities.
+A gap of more than two (2) semesters between completing the bachelor's degree and beginning the master's degree is not permitted without an approved petition citing extenuating circumstances.

 - During the first semester following award of the BS degree, Combination Degree coursework (12 credits, grade B or better) will be transferred to count towards graduate degree, thereby reducing time to complete the Master's by a semester or more.